airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 #### For Airbyte Open Source

 - Select an option from the Authentication dropdown:
-    1. For **OAuth2.0:** Enter your **Client ID**, **Client Secret** and **Refresh Token**.
+  1. **OAuth2.0:** Enter your **Client ID**, **Client Secret** and **Refresh Token**.
 Please note that the refresh token expires after 12 months.
-    2. For **Access Token:** Enter your **Access Token**.
+  2. **Access Token:** Enter your **Access Token**.
 Please note that the access token expires after 60 days.
-You can refresh the token
 <!-- /env:oss -->

 6. For **Start Date**, use the provided datepicker or enter a date programmatically in the format YYYY-MM-DD.
 Any data before this date will not be replicated.
 7. (Optional) For **Account IDs**, you may optionally provide a space separated list of Account IDs to pull data from.
 If you do not specify any account IDs, the connector will replicate data from all associated accounts.
 8. (Optional) For **Custom Ad Analytics Reports**, you may optionally provide one or more custom reports to query the LinkedIn Ads API for.
+By defining custom reports, you can better align the data pulled form LinkedIn Ads with your particular needs.
 To add a custom report:
    1. Click on **Add**.
    2. Enter a **Report Name**.
+This will be used as the stream name during replication.
    3. Select a **Pivot Category** from the dropdown.
-This will be used to pivot the data in the report.
+This defines the main dimension by which the report data will be grouped or segmented.
    4. Select a **Time Granularity** to group the data in your report by time.
 The options are:
-      - `ALL`: Data is not grouped by time, and returns summarized in a single result.
+      - `ALL`: Data is not grouped by time, providing a cumulative view.
       - `DAILY`: Returns data grouped by day.
+Useful for closely monitoring short-term changes and effects.
       - `MONTHLY`: Returns data grouped by month.
+Ideal for evaluating monthly goals or observing seasonal patterns.
       - `YEARLY`: Returns data grouped by year.
+Ideal for high-level analysis of long-term trends and year-over-year comparisons.
 9. Click **Set up source** and wait for the tests to complete.
 <!-- /env:cloud -->